bu21cseno500181/Jarvis-Voice-Assistant/README.md

 - The `speech_recognition` and `pyttsx3` libraries for enabling voice interaction.
 - Inspiration from the Iron Man series for the Jarvis concept.

----

-This `README.md` file ensures users can understand, set up, and customize your project easily.
-Let me know if you'd like additional sections!